Back to Blog

 Trillet bridges this gap for agencies by providing complete voice training scripts and handling the technical cloning process.
 Agencies focus on client relationships and sales; Trillet delivers production-ready voices that don't hallucinate on phone numbers or create awkward silences.

-For agencies ready to offer custom voice services, explore Trillet White-Label starting at $99/month and contact your account manager about custom voice cloning availability.
+For agencies ready to offer custom voice services, explore Trillet White-Label starting at $99/month and read the full white-label voice AI platform guide before contacting your account manager about custom voice cloning availability.

 Related Articles